MicrosoftDocs/microsoft-365-community/Community/glossary.md

 ### Root Site

 The base address in a web application or tenant for the first SharePoint Site collection.
-Typically, defined without use of managed paths ("/sites/" or "/teams/"), for example https://mytenant.sharepoint.com or http://sharepoint
+Typically, defined without use of managed paths ("/sites/" or "/teams/"), for example https://mytenant.sharepoint.com.
+In an on-site installation, there may be a vanity URL in place, such as http://sharepoint or https://intranet.

 ## S